Praveenkumar02023/Everyday-Echoes/README.md

 Thank you for taking the time to contribute to Everyday-Echoes and helping us make it better for everyone.
 Feel free to customize this template to match your project's specific contribution guidelines, coding standards, and workflow.
 This example provides a step-by-step guide for contributing, along with guidelines for code quality and bug reports/feature requests.
+## License

+This project is licensed under the [MIT License](LICENSE).

+The MIT License is a permissive open-source license that allows you to use, modify, distribute, and even sell this project's code, as long as you include the original copyright notice and disclaimer.
+It comes with no warranty or guarantee of fitness for any purpose.

+You can find the full text of the license in the [LICENSE](LICENSE) file.
+## About Me
+I'm a 1st year student at GLA University Mathura.
+I'm persuing my Bachlor's in CSE.
+You can contact me :
+praveenkumar042023@gmail.com